saivamsikaruturi/vamsilabs-dev-notes-main/docs/devops/kubernetes.md

 **HPA**

-* Let's say our application is an e-commerce application and
+* Let's say our application is an e-commerce application and.

 ![hpa.PNG](hpa.PNG)

 ![hpapods.PNG](hpapods.PNG)